ZenanXing/Tidy-Buddy/README.md

 ### Key Features

 - Dynamic Sample Entry: Easily specify the number and format of input tables and variables.
 The application utilized [`rhandsontable`](https://github.com/jrowen/rhandsontable?tab=readme-ov-file), providing an Excel-like interface that enables convenient features, such as dragging to copy cell values.
-- Interactive Data Preview: Preview the generated dataset to verify that the data meets your requirements before downloading.
+- Convenient Data Preview: Preview the generated dataset to verify that the data meets your requirements before downloading.
 - Diverse File Export: Download the generated data in a variety of formats, ready for immediate use in your analysis workflow.

 ## Getting Started